kbob/kerfburn/doc/dev/back-end.md

  * Main laser pulse
  * Visible laser pulse

 They do not all need to be active simultaneously.
-The Z motor, the visible laser, and the main laser can all be mutually exclusive.
+The main and visible lasers can be mutually exclusive.
-So the X, Y, main laser pulse, and main laser PWM outputs need to be assigned to the four 16-bit timers, and the visible laser pulse and Z motor step can be assigned to either of the two that the main laser pulse and PWM use.

 Only some of the ATmega's PWM pins are accessible on the Azteeg.